 - Don’t mix alcohol and drugs.

 - Pace yourself: Consume no more than one drink per hour.
-One standard drink is 12oz of beer, 4oz of wine, or 1oz of liquor.
-Important Tip: The lines on solo cups show roughly how much one drink is.
-The line closest to the bottom of the cup is for liquor, the middle line for wine and the top line for beer.
+One standard drink is 12 ounces of beer, 4 ounces of wine, or 1 ounce of liquor.
+Important tip: The lines on solo cups show roughly how much one drink is.
+The line closest to the bottom of the cup is for liquor, the middle line for wine, and the top line for beer.

 If someone drinks too much